Dr Andrew Kehoe

 2004 with Renouf, A. and D. Mezquiriz "The Accidental Corpus: Some Issues in Extracting Linguistic Information from the Web", in K. Aijmer and B. Altenberg (eds.)
 Advances in Corpus Linguistics, Amsterdam: Rodopi.

-2016 “Oops, I didn't mean to be so flippant” A corpus pragmatic analysis of apologies in blog data, Elsevier, Special issue of the Journal of Pragmatics on Adaptability in New Media, forthcoming, TBC, with Ursula Lutzky.
+2016 with Lutzky, U. “Oops, I didn't mean to be so flippant” A corpus pragmatic analysis of apologies in blog data, Elsevier, Special issue of the Journal of Pragmatics on Adaptability in New Media, forthcoming.

 2013 with Gee, M. eMargin: A Collaborative Textual Annotation Tool.
 Ariadne, Issue 71.